aaronksaunders/capacitor-vue-ionicv4-app/README.md

-# my-vue-app
+# VueJS Ionic Capacitor Sample Application

+- Using VueJS for basic application
+- Geolocation Plugin
+- Camera Plugin
+- Live Reload Is Enabled

+### Important - Live Reload
-for this project to work, I am runninng the vue application on local server and the ios project is loading the applictaion from there.
+For this project to work, I am runninng the vue application on local server and the ios project is loading the applictaion from there.

 ```
 {